ufleagueportugal/ufleagueportugalseason6/README.md

 - Hardware / skins / product activation
 - Broadcast segments & branded content

-If you are interested in partnering with **UF League Portugal – VRS Season 1**, please reach out via email.
+If you are interested in partnering with **UF League Portugal – Season 6**, please reach out via email.

 ---